 Aside from an ethical hacking class at the university, I had no other experience with internal network penetration testing before hand, so I was quite fresh when starting at the PWK labs.
 Over the coarse of about six months I had 90 days of lab time, but real work and personal life took away much of the time, rendering me only with about 30 productive days in the lab.

 My methodology doing the PWK lab was to focus 100% on each machine until it was rooted, before going to the next.
 In the beginning I just started to attack the first machine in the subnet and just followed the IP range naturally, but this soon stopped being possible.
 This is because the difficulty level does not follow the IP range.
-After this I started to go for low hanging fruit instead.
+After this I started to go for low hanging fruit around the subnet instead.
 I used about half a day to a day on each machine, except the really easy ones, which took some minutes.
 This was a concern for me, because I was afraid I would not have enough time to finish enough machines on the exam, with only 24 hours available.

 I decided to seek hints from the forums when I was stuck for more than an hour.
 If you are able to read between the lines among the replies saying “try harder” and “enumerate more”, you can maybe extract an idea that will move you forward.
-I felt that this was better than using days stuck in the wrong rabbit whole, leading you nowhere, but maybe you would learn more from that, I don’t know.
+I felt that this was better than using days stuck in the wrong rabbit hole, leading you nowhere, but maybe you would learn more from that, I don’t know.
 This might be a huge discussion for another day.

 I signed up for my first exam 16. of February 2018, which was the first available Friday.
 The exam started at 0800AM and at 1100AM I had root shell on the buffer overflow machine.
 I was feeling good and motivated!
 However, after 12 hours I only had one local shell more to show for.
 At this point I didn’t see the light in the tunnel.
 My mindset now was to just do the rest of the exam for fun and learning.
 Around 0400AM, four hours before deadline, things changed.
 I was high on caffeine and I was in my ultra focused state of mind, which I get at night time.
 Programmers are probably familiar with the phenomenon.
 The machines went down one by one and when the time was up, I only had one 25 point machine left.
 I was a little frustrated I couldn’t root it, but overall I was happy I had enough points to pass.
 You are allowed to use Metasploit on one machine, and at this time I hadn’t used it yet, but there was no time left.
-Instead of going to sleep, I immediately started to go my notes to improve and supplement them.
+Instead of going to sleep, I immediately started to go over my notes to improve and supplement them.
 Better to do this now when the machines are fresh in memory, rather than after waking up.

 After about 7 hours of sleep, I started to port my notes and screenshots from KeepNote to LibreOffice Writer.
 If I would do it again, I would strive to get a copy of Microsoft Word instead, for a more trivial word processor to work with.
 Uploading the exam and lab report was the worst part.
 Offensive Security are very strict about the formating.
 They state that they will fail you are not compliant with their policy.
 So after checking everything ten times I finally uploaded it.